 The table below showing the average distance for Bali, this will help you to decide your travelling to Bali.

 Inform yourself whether a visum at arrival is necessary.
-Recent for most developed countries in the world Indonesia does not require a short stay (30 days) visum anymore.
+For most countries in the world Indonesia does require a short stay (30 days) visum.

 Once you are in Bali, the cost of living is quite inexpensive.